Baku Convention Center: Construction

-The Center building includes 17 conference halls with total capacity of 2,500 people, a restaurant that can serve 1,500 guests, administrative and other rooms.
-The center is supplied with a 405 square meter monitor, in the lobby of the building and more than 50 monitors in different places.
-The auditorium can also be used for electro acoustical performances and presentations.
-Office wing and the media center are located on the upper floor, services rooms are on the ground floor.
+The Center building includes 17 conference halls with a total capacity of 2,500 people and a restaurant that can serve 1,500 guests.

-Opening ceremony
+History

-The opening ceremony of Baku Convention Center was held on 29 April 2015 with participation of President Ilham Aliyev, his wife Mehriban Aliyeva and daughter ArzuAliyeva.
+The opening ceremony of the Baku Convention Center was held on 29 April 2015 with the participation of President Ilham Aliyev, his wife Mehriban Aliyeva and daughter Arzu Aliyeva.
 Finance Minister Samir Sharifov gave information about the building.

 The first international event that Baku Convention Center hosted on May 2-5 was the 48th annual meeting of the Board of Directors of the Asian Development Bank.